Sparse Lerner operators in infinite dimensions: commutators of sparse operators and applications to the multi-parameter setting

-In this section, we shall use our main result to show new boundedness results on commutators of sparse operators with operator-valued functions.
-This in turn can be applied to prove boundedness results for iterated commutators in the biparameter setting. \\ \\ For a locally strongly integrable function $B: \R^d \rightarrow \B(\Hil)$ and a collection of dyadic cubes $\S$, we define the strong operator BMO norm relative to $\S$ by
+In this section, we shall use our main results to show new boundedness results on commutators of sparse operators with operator-valued functions.
+This in turn can be applied to prove boundedness results for iterated commutators in the bi-parameter setting.

+For a locally weakly integrable function $B: \R^d \to \bh$ and a collection of dyadic cubes $\S$, we define the strong operator BMO-norm relative to $\S$ by

-We denote the space of all such functions with finite norm by $SBMO_\S$.
-In case that $\S$ is the collection of all dyadic cubes in $\R^d$, we simply write $SBMO^d$.
+We shall denote the space of all such functions with finite norm by $SBMO^\S$.
+In case that $\S$ is the collection of all dyadic cubes in $\R^d$, we simply write $SBMO^\Dy$.
 For any Banach space $X$, we write $BMO(\R^d,X)$ for the so-called norm-BMO space consisting of all locally Bochner integrable functions

-and we write $BMO^d(\R^d,X)$ in case the supremum is only taken over dyadic cubes.
+and we write $BMO^\Dy(\R^d,X)$ in case the supremum is only taken over dyadic cubes $\Dy$.
 It is well-known that the John-Nirenberg Theorem holds in this context, so the $L^2(X)$ norm can be replaced by any $L^p(X)$ norm for $1 < p < \infty$.
-It is also well-known that $BMO^d(\B(\Hil))$ is strictly contained in $SBMO^d$.
-Here is the main result of this section.
+It is also well-known that $BMO^\Dy(\B(\Hil))$ is strictly contained in $SBMO^\Dy$.Here is the main result of this section.